Here are some important resources for students who commute to campus:

 Parking on Campus

-For students who plan on driving to campus, parking permits can be purchased from the Office of Parking & Traffic Management.
+For students who plan on driving to campus, parking permits can be purchased from the Office of Parking & DU Card Services (Located in Room 210 of the Duquesne Union).
 There is both garage and surface parking available at Duquesne.
 Garage parking usually sells out before surface parking does, so be sure to purchase your permit early to guarantee your preferred parking location.
-Parking passes go on sale July 1st of every year.
+Parking permits can be purchased on a semester (fall, spring, or summer semester), academic year (fall and spring semesters), or annual (entire calendar year) basis.

 As a courtesy, jumper cables are available for students who may have a dead car battery on campus.
 They can be borrowed from the Office of Commuter Affairs using your DU ID.